stjude/DeepBrainIPP/README.md

   6. open a browser and paste URL with token.
   7. Navigate to the folder "/Scripts/mousebrainsegmentation/"
-  8. open the notebook "data_organization_train"
+  8. open the notebook "data_organization_and_training.ipynb"
   9. Follow step by step process to train the model

 ## Citation